modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   <summary><b><font color="green">Easy</font>: iCub simulation only; running all scripts on a single machine</b></summary>

+  Here we mirror the facial expressions of an actor facing a webcam on a simulated iCub robot.
+The images from the webcam are streamed to the ESR9 FER model, which then classifies their facial expressions and returns the predicted class to the application controller (robot workflow controller).
+The controller transmits the readings to the iCub interface and displays an approximated facial expression on the robot's face.

+  ### Preparing the iCub robot (in simulation)

   Start the yapserver to enable communication with the iCub robot (on any machine):

   ```bash